GreshamLab/labtools/README.md

 >install_github("GreshamLab/labtools", build_vignettes = TRUE)

-to view the vignette use:
+## to learn how to use functions in labtools() view the vignette by typing:

 >help(package = 'labtools', help_type = 'html')

-where you can see the currently available functions:
+## The currently available functions:

 1. gff_from_snapgene_features()
 2. hello()